 As a matter of fact, they did.

-The very first working cellular phone was actually developed and released in 1973, almost a full decade before the 80s.
+The very first working cell phone was actually developed and released in 1973, almost a full decade before the 1980s.

-By the 80s, there was an established cellular network around the United States (and in other countries), and it was possible to get a cellular phone.
+By the 1980s, there was an established cellular network around the United States (and in other countries), and it was possible to get a cell phone.